jared-richard-clarke/student/scheme/interpreters/README.md

 - **productions**: rules that produce strings.
 - **head**: name of production.
 - **body**: description of what a production generates.
-- **terminal**: tokens from the scanner — "end points" in that they lead to no further moves in the game.
+- **terminal**: tokens from the scanner — "end points" for the grammar.
 - **nonterminal**: a named reference to another rule in the grammar.
-Few rules containing multiple productions can produce combinatorially larger sets of strings.
+A few rules containing multiple productions can produce combinatorially larger sets of strings.
 Recursively-defined rules can produce potentially infinite sets of strings.
+- **parser**: maps tokens to terminals in the grammar to figure out which rules could have generated that string.

 ## Scheme's Core Forms
 Table of core forms pulled from [The Scheme Programming Language: Fourth Edition](https://www.scheme.com/tspl4/) by R. Kent Dybvig.